mat-ruszczycky/practice-react-todo/README.md

 - User(s) could be able to search through TODO items.

 ### Non-Functional
-Describes the quality attributes of the application's/system's usability, reliability, and performance but are not critical for basic operations.
+Describes the quality attributes of the application's/system's usability, reliability, and performance but not critical for basic operations.

 #### Required Attributes:
 - The app/system must be responsive and functional across desktop and mobile devices.